Reveal-Energy-Services/orchid-python-api/README-dev.md

 ### Create a clean conda environment

-Using `conda` is simpler to use than `poetry` but does not have the convenient development features of `poetry`.
+These instructions assume you will create a virtual environment using `conda`.
+This tool is simpler to use than `poetry` but does not have the convenient development features of `poetry`.
 Further, these instructions assume that your test directory is something like `<path/to/inst/orchid/conda>` and that your `conda` environment is named `orchid`.
 Finally, these assumptions assume you will use an Anaconda Powershell environment.
-Although many of the commands should work unchanged in an Anaconda `cmd` shell, we have not tested in that environment.
+Although many of the commands should work unchanged in an Anaconda `cmd` shell, we have not tested these instructions in that environment.

 - Consider [Update conda](#update-conda)
 - Remove any existing environment by: